Posted in:

 The Help to Buy ISA was like a LISA.
 It’s a type of cash ISA where you could, until recently, make an initial deposit of £1,000 and then save up to £200 a month (£2,400 a year).
 You received a 25% bonus on savings up to £12,000, which equates to five years of saving if you put away the full amount each month.
 This means you could have gotten up to £3,000 from the government for free.

 The opportunity to open a Help to Buy ISA is now closed.
-They haven’t been available to new savers since 30 November 2019, although existing savers will be able to keep saving into their account.
+They haven’t been available to new savers since 30 November 2019, although existing savers will be able to keep saving into their accounts.
 However, they must claim the government bonus before 1 December 2030.

 Innovative Finance ISA